Crimson-Computing/cs207-FinalProject/docs/documentation.md

 x<sub>n+1</sub> = x<sub>n</sub> - (f(t<sub>n</sub>)/f't<sub>n</sub>) until we reach an iteration where x<sub>n+1</sub> and x<sub>n</sub> are sufficiently close to each other.

-The precision

-///OLD TEXT BUT CAN BE USEFUL:
-////We will develop a RootFinder for our advanced feature.
-Our RootFinder will implement Newton's method to approximate the roots of a real-valued function within a given tolerance.
-This will be in its own module, RootFinder.
-At this time, we don't foresee any additional modules, or data structures, but we may implement a Root class that can support real and possibly even complex roots.

-///We select Newton's method for our RootFinder because it leverages differentiation and generalizes to high-dimensional problems and complex functions.
-Our RootFinder, provided a function, will start by using `autodiffcc` to find the derivative of the function at an initial guess for a root.
-It will iterate through successively better approximations of the root along the function, taking the derivative with `autodiffcc` at each step, until it finds the root(s) within a given tolerance.
-An example of the potential use of the RootFinder is shown below.
-The user interaction is subject to change pending final implementation.

 ### Newton-Fourier method
 The Newton Fourier method, developed by Joseph Fourier, is an generalization of the Newton-Raphson method.
 Like the Newton-Raphson method, it iterates to produce successively better approximations of a function's root until it reaches quadratic convergence, but differs in that it provides a bound on the absolute error of the approximations.